mponce0/SystemTools/src-content/glossary.md

   ToBeCompleted

 ## Debugger
-Utility program used to trace and analyuze the live execution of a program.
+Utility program used to trace and analyze the live execution of a program.
 Used mostly to identify errors or problems with the implementation of a code.

 ## Library
-Collectiion of external resources that can be used in a program by including their decalations in our code.
+Collection of external resources that can be used in a program by including their declarations in our code.
 Eg. this is done using ```#include <...>``` in C, or ```import ...``` in Python.